future-architect/vuls/README.md

 # Main Features

-- Linuxサーバに存在する脆弱性をスキャン
+- Scan for any vulnerabilities in Linux Server
-    - Ubuntu, Debian, CentOS, Amazon Linux, RHELに対応
+    - Supports Ubuntu, Debian, CentOS, Amazon Linux, RHEL
-    - クラウド、オンプレミス、Docker
+    - Cloud, on-premise, Docker
-- OSパッケージ管理対象外のミドルウェアをスキャン
+- Scan middleware that are not included in OS package management
-    - プログラミング言語のライブラリやフレームワーク、ミドルウェアの脆弱性スキャン
+    - Scan middleware, programming language libraries and framework for vulnerability
-    - CPEに登録されているソフトウェアが対象
+    - Support software registered in CPE
-- エージェントレスアーキテクチャ
+- Agentless architecture
-    - スキャン対象サーバにSSH接続可能なマシン1台にセットアップするだけで動作
+    - User is required to only setup one machine that is connected to other target servers via SSH
-- 設定ファイルのテンプレート自動生成
+- Auto generation of configuration file template
-    - CIDRを指定してサーバを自動検出、設定ファイルのテンプレートを生成
+    - Auto detection of servers set using CIDR, generate configuration file template
-- EmailやSlackで通知可能（日本語でのレポートも可能）
+- Email and Slack notification is possible (supports Japanese language)
-- 付属のTUIビューアを用いてターミナル上でスキャン結果を参照可能
+- Scan result is viewable on accessory software, TUI Viewer terminal.

 ----

-# What Vuls Does'nt Do
+# What Vuls Doesn't Do

-- Vuls does'nt update the vulneable packages.
+- Vuls doesn't update the vulnerable packages.

 ----